yusuf8ahmed/Wasmite/Readme.md

 # create a Test class the inherits wasmite.TestWasm
 class Test(wasmite.TestWasm):
-    # create a variable the hold all the module from a specific wasm file.
+    # create a variable the hold all the modules from a specific wasm file.
     exports = wasmite.wasm_module("test.wasm")
     # create any amount of function that test you functionality
     def test_add(self):